U.S. flag

 • Sensation of pain, temperature, touch, and deep pressure starts with the skin.

-• Mobility: The skin allows smooth movement of the body.
+• Mobility: The skin allows smooth body movement.

 • Endocrine activity: The skin initiates the biochemical processes involved in Vitamin D production, which is essential for calcium absorption and normal bone metabolism.

 • Exocrine activity: This occurs by the release of water, urea, and ammonia.
-Skin secretes products like sebum, sweat, and pheromones and exerts important immunologic functions by secreting bioactive substances such as cytokines.
+Skin secretes products such as sebum, sweat, and pheromones, and performs important immunologic functions by secreting bioactive substances, such as cytokines.

 • Immunity development against pathogens.

-• Regulation of Temperature.
-Skin participates in thermal regulation by conserving or releasing heat and helps maintain the body’s water and homeostatic balance.[1][2]
+• Regulation of temperature.
+Skin participates in thermal regulation by conserving or releasing heat, and it helps maintain the body’s water balance and homeostasis.[1][2]

 Embryology